Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Our Method: Coarse-to-Fine Hierarchical Alignment

 \subsection{Stage II: Local Refinement (LR)}

-The second stage targets the \emph{local shifts} left unresolved by GST: blurred object contours, over-smoothed textures, and human artifacts (see \Cref{fig:pipeline}).
-We employ a \textbf{super-resolution diffusion model} that (i) up-scales GST outputs by a factor~$s{=}2$ and (ii) removes the artifacts created in the vanilla style transfer method.
+The second stage targets the \emph{local shifts} left unresolved by \text{Global Style Transfer}: GST often distorts small-scale human instances, which occupy only a few pixels in UAV imagery.
+Blurred object contours, over-smoothed textures, and human artifacts (see \Cref{fig:pipeline}) are easily observed.
+We achieve this by employing a \textbf{super-resolution} diffusion model that up-scales GST outputs by a factor~$Scale{=}2$ to add fine-grained details to local instance level objects.